The Institute welcomes as visitors both students and established scholars.

 Stratford and Birmingham have unique resources for scholars.
 The Shakespeare Institute, the Shakespeare Birthplace Trust, the main campus at Birmingham all have excellent libraries, and the Birmingham Central Library has its own Shakespeare Library.
 The Royal Shakespeare Company archives are housed at the Shakespeare Birthplace Trust and include administrative materials and details of the full range of their productions.
 The primary source material on deposit at the Shakespeare Birthplace Trust Record Office offers opportunities to explore the social and cultural history of the town.

 We do not have our own accommodation, so visitors should arrange their own for the duration of their stay.
-Details of where to stay in Stratford-upon-Avon are at www.shakespeare-country.co.uk
+There are many accommodation options in and around Stratford-upon-Avon.